Entanglement Renyi entropies in holographic theories: Generalizations, open questions, and discussion

 In the previous section, through the study of R\'enyi entropies, we provided strong evidence in favor of the Ryu-Takayanagi formula.
 We focused on one of the simplest non-trivial field-theory examples, namely two disjoint intervals in the vacuum of a two-dimensional CFT.
 Along the way, we found evidence that a large class of large-$c$ theories share the same entanglement (R\'enyi) entropies.
 It would be interesting to extend our analysis to more general situations, including: more than two intervals; states other than the vacuum, such as thermal states; CFTs on the circle rather than the line; CFTs in more than two dimensions; and non-conformal field theories.
 In particular, it is clear that the two key qualitative predictions of the RT formula persist in all these examples, namely that there is a phase transition in the mutual information between two regions as a function of their sizes and separations, and that it vanishes on one side of the phase transition.
 One should be able to test these predictions using similar techniques to the ones used in this paper, namely classical gravity and the OPE.
 One should also be able to test whether the EREs are the same for non-holographic theories with large central charges.

 Our analysis leaves a number of open questions.
 We will start with the more technical ones, and move towards the more conceptual.

-First, our calculation of $I^{(n)}_1(x)$ in subsection \ref{expansionx} left out the term $J^{(n)}(x)$, which comes from primary operators of $\CC^n/S_n$, such as \eqref{nonprimaries}, that are composed of descendants of $\CC$.
+First, our calculation of $I^{(n)}_1(x)$ in subsection \ref{largec} left out the term $J^{(n)}(x)$, which comes from primary operators of $\CC^n/\Z_n$ that are composed of descendants of $\CC$.
 It would be useful to evaluate this term, at least up to some power of $x$, to confirm both its theory-independence and that it vanishes at $n=1$.
-More generally, it should be possible to understand on general CFT grounds the pattern found in subsection \ref{expansionx} that, in the four-point function of twist operators, every factor of $c$ is accompanied by a factor of $(n-1)^2$.
+More generally, it should be possible to understand on general CFT grounds the pattern found in subsection \ref{largec} that, in the four-point function of twist operators, every factor of $c$ is accompanied by a factor of $(n-1)^2$.

 Second, it would be very interesting to compute the MRI $I^{(n)}_1(x)$ explicitly for $n>2$ in holographic and large-$N$ symmetric-product theories, to see, first, if they agree, and second, if they indeed have a phase transition at $x=1/2$.
 Better yet would be to analytically continue the resulting expressions to general $\alpha$, and directly confirm or refute the RT formula in this case.